ivarsarner/covid19-client/README.md

 In production it connects to the backend where it's deployed on Heroku, however for local development, make sure to add REACT_APP_API_URL=http://localhost:9000/covid to the environment.

+The backend repo can be found here: https://github.com/ivarsarner/covid19-server